Short Circuiting Techniques in Python

 By short-circuiting, we mean the stoppage of execution of boolean operation if the truth value of expression has been determined already.
 The evaluation of expression takes place from left to right.
 In python, short-circuiting is supported by various boolean operators and functions.

-The chart given below gives an insight of the short circuiting of in case of boolean expressions.
+The chart given below gives an insight into the short-circuiting case of boolean expressions.
 Boolean operators are ordered by ascending priority.

-or: When the Python interpreter scans or expression, it takes first statement and checks to see if it is true.
+or: When the Python interpreter scans or expression, it takes the first statement and checks to see if it is true.
 If the first statement is true, then Python returns that object’s value without checking the second statement.
 The program does not bother with the second statement.
-If the first value is false, only then Python checks the second value and then result is based on second half.
+If the first value is false, only then Python check the second value, and then the result is based on the second half.

 and: For an and expression, Python uses a short circuit technique to check if the first statement is false then the whole statement must be false, so it returns that value.
-Only if the first value is true, it checks the second statement and returns the value.
+Only if the first value is true, does it check the second statement and return the value.

 geeks 1 geeks 1

 Inbuilt functions all() and any() in python also support short-circuiting.
-Example below would give you clear insight on how it works.
+The example below would give you clear insight into how it works.

 geeks geeks geeks False geeks geeks geeks geeks True

 Conditional operators also follow short-circuiting as when expression result is obtained, further execution is not required.